 This stunning performance and no-lag action are due to the ample memory this card comes with.
 It features a 2 GB GDDR5 memory with a 128-bit memory interface or 512 stream processors.

 The memory clock is at 1125 MHz and the GPU clock is 800 MHz.
 This graphics card is perfectly compatible with most of the operating systems out there!
 Be it Windows 10, Windows 7, Windows 8, Windows 8.1, Windows Vista, or all the versions of Windows XP, CentOS, RHEL x86, Linus x86, and Ubuntu x86.
 This versatility and flexibility are what make Radeon 7750 the best budget GPU.

 Moreover, the graphics card perfectly fits the Small Form Factor PCs but to accommodate all kinds of users, VisionTek has also included the full bracket feature.
-The full height bracket s are for the standard sized PC cases so it can be used in the usual PCs as well as Mini ATXs or other compact PCs.
+The full-height brackets are for the standard-sized PC cases so they can be used in the usual PCs as well as Mini ATXs or other compact PCs.

 - Dual 4K display with 4096 x 2160p at 60 Hz maximum